 It's hard to beat University of Arizona if you wish to pursue Nutrition Science as a major.
-Students who graduate from the Nutrition Science program make an average of $36,343 in their early career salary, and $74,860 in their mid-career salary.
+Nutrition Science majors from University of Arizona earn a boost of around 4.0% over the average earnings of Nutrition Science majors.
 The setting in an important urban center is great for students seeking ample opportunities for networking, adventure, and exploration.

 It's hard to beat Pennsylvania State University - University Park if you wish to study Nutrition Science.
 Located in University Park, Pennsylvania, this university is best suited for learners who flourish in a city atmosphere.

 It's hard to find a better school than Metropolitan State University of Denver if you want to pursue Nutrition Science as a major.
-The surrounding area of a significant city is great for students looking for enough chances for networking, experience, and exploration.
+This school has one of the largest student bodies in Colorado.

 It's hard to beat University of California - Berkeley if you want to pursue Nutrition Science as a major.
 Students who graduate from the Nutrition Science program earn an average of $41,039 in their early career salary, and $87,016 in their mid-career salary.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
 Learn more to see how well UC Berkeley ranks in other categories.